RetroZelda/pqcli-stream/README.md

 7. Optionally, change what [colors](https://critical.ch/xterm/) will be displayed
 8. Run `docker compose up`

+Optionally you can use the included systemd service

 Save games can be recoverd from the docker volumes (e.g. located here: /var/lib/docker/volumes/pqcli-stream_pqcli-saves)

 ## How does this work?